Monkatraz/cm6monarch/docs/syntax.md

 const rule2 = [/\w+(?!@control)/, '']
 ```

-Attributes are simply inserted in-place where they are found inside of a regex.
+Attributes are simply inserted directly where they are found inside of a regex.

 ### Actions
 _Actions_ inform the tokenizer about what to do after it has made a match.
 Actions have the most involved syntax - and so this document will break them down into their individual properties.